DevDevinder/-SET09102_personal_portfolio/week2_setup.md

 # Setup

+For Week 2 team members have been tasked with doing a basic set up which includes installing Visual Studio and ensuring they access to the GitHub Repository.
+Below is currently my set up in preperation for project development, at the bottom is some of my reflections on setting up for this project at this stage.

 ### <ins>System Specs</ins>

 The computer system that is being used for this project is the *ASUS ROG Flow X13*.